luntergroup/smcsmc/README.md

 SMCSMC (Sequential Monte Carlo for the Sequential Markovian Coalescent) or SMC2 is a program for inferring population history from multiple genome sequences.
 It includes both a python package `smcsmc` and a command line interface `smc2` along with two backend binaries `smcsmc`/`scrm`.

-For examples and explaination, please see the documentation in `docs/` or [online](https://smcsmc.readthedocs.io).
+For examples and explaination, please see the documentation [online](https://smcsmc.readthedocs.io) or in `docs/`.

 ## Installation